-Spatial Genomics and Spatial Transcriptomics: these terms carry an exciting space odyssey-like feel, even if they are taking place on planet Earth.
+Spatial Biology: this term carries an exciting space odyssey-like feel, although its processes take place on planet Earth.
 Even so, the field of spatial biology is by no means less thrilling and pioneering than the outer reaches of space.

 Understanding Spatial Biology

-Through this technology we can help map the spatial architecture of a cell and how it talks to and interacts with its surroundings.
+Through this technology, we can help map the spatial architecture of a cell and how it talks to and interacts with its surroundings.
 Spatial biology is like being inside a tissue sample at a molecular level.
-It enables you to see things that are not possible by sequencing or any other technologies out there.
+It enables single-cell analysis.
+Through spatial biology tools, you are empowered to see things that are not possible by sequencing or any other technologies out there.

-The GeoMx® Digital Spatial Profiler (DSP), makes spatial genomics and spatial transcriptomics possible using software to visualize the spatial architecture and analyze multiple biomarkers of a tissue sample.
+The NanoString GeoMx® Digital Spatial Profiler (DSP) makes spatial genomics and spatial transcriptomics in the life sciences industry possible.
+It uses software to visualize the spatial architecture for image analysis and analyze multiple biomarkers of a tissue sample.

 Spatial Biology In Practice

-Though single cell genomics and microscopic analysis can provide information on genes and protein expression.
-With spatial discrimination, these technologies have important pitfalls.
+Single-cell genomics and microscopic analysis can provide information on genes and protein expression.
+However, even with spatial discrimination, these technologies have important pitfalls:

 - Gene analysis on microdissected or dissociated tissues.
 Gene expression from laser capture microdissection or single cells can be informative.
 But, the context of interactions with surrounding cells is lost.

 - In situ hybridization or standard immunofluorescence.
-These techniques enable detection and localization of nucleic acid sequences or proteins in fixed tissue.
-But, has severely limited multiplexing capabilities.
+These techniques enable the detection and localization of nucleic acid sequences or proteins in fixed tissue but have severely limited multiplexing capabilities.
 They also may suffer from quantitation challenges or extreme non-linearities depending on the method of visualization.

 GeoMx DSP has solved both issues, with the added value of being enhanced for the hardest and yet most common sample type of all: formalin-fixed paraffin-embedded (FFPE).

-Nature Methods has dubbed Spatial Transcriptomics “Method of the year” for 2020, in honor of its explosive popularity and potential for future insight.
-In the word of Nature Methods staff: “spatially resolved transcriptomics highlights how these technologies have matured and expanded to give biologists exceptional views of the biology of single cells while retaining information on spatial context.”
+In the words of Nature Methods staff: “spatially resolved transcriptomics highlights how these technologies have matured and expanded to give biologists exceptional views of the biology of single cells while retaining information on spatial context.”

-Why is GeoMx DSP the Spatial Transcriptomics Technology of the Future?
+Why is GeoMx DSP the Spatial Biology Technology of the Future?

 Next, these are placed on the tissue section(s) of interest, effectively “staining” them invisibly.

-Now, the focused UV light from the microscope liberates the indexing oligonucleotides from a region of interest (ROI).
-These ROIs are defined by the user within the software, and releases them into the liquid above the slide.
+Then, the focused UV light from the microscope liberates the indexing oligonucleotides from a region of interest (ROI).
+These ROIs are user-defined with the software and released into the liquid above the slide.
 They are collected via a thin tube and stored in a plate for subsequent quantitation.

 The power of the NanoString approach to Spatial Biology